 The rainy season is normally from May to November and tropical storms, typhoons, flooding and landslides are more likely to occur during this time of year.
 The

 Mekong River Commission website contains information on flood levels for the Mekong River.
 For further information on what to do in the event of severe weather, see our

 Earthquakes and tremors have been recorded in the border areas of Laos, Burma and Thailand.

-If a natural disaster occurs, follow instructions from local authorities, monitor media and weather reports, and check with tour operators before travelling to affected areas.
+If a natural disaster occurs, follow instructions from local authorities, monitor media and weather reports for the latest update, and check with tour operators before travelling to affected areas.